 The Right to be Forgotten has certain important clauses.
 First of all, if the search engine removes the information from its servers, the third party that is hosting the information too has to erase the information from the Internet so that it is not re-indexed by search engines.
-It also says that search engines operating using servers based out of EU too need to comply with the decision in the complainant resides and is citizen of the European Union.
+It also says that search engines operating using servers based out of the EU too need to comply with the decision in the complainant resides and is a citizen of the European Union.

 It further adds that each request to be forgotten has to be reviewed separately.
 The request to be forgotten has to see if the URLs and/or stories that are being asked to be removed are not of public importance anymore.
 That means, if the applicant has had a criminal past, the records cannot be removed as people need to know about the person, even if the person has mended his ways.
 Likewise, if the applicant has had a public life as a celebrity or a politician, and the story being asked to be removed is related to that public life, it will be protected by the Data Protection Act and the Right to be Forgotten will not apply here.

 How To Apply To Be Forgotten

 It is better to apply both to Bing and Google when you want to be forgotten as that would ensure you are really forgotten.
-Using the special forms and methods provided and asked by these search engines also facilitate erasure of the data from third party websites so that they are not indexed again.
+Using the special forms and methods provided and asked by these search engines also facilitate the erasure of the data from third-party websites so that they are not indexed again.